Lordsedion/Transformer-Tensorflow/README.md

 ## Overview
 The Transformer architecture, introduced in the paper, replaces traditional recurrent and convolutional networks with a self-attention mechanism, enabling the model to capture long-range dependencies and improve parallelization.

-This implementation provides a clean and modular codebase for understanding and experimenting with the Transformer model.
-The code is organized into components such as encoder, decoder, attention mechanisms, and training pipelines.
+This implementation provides an intuitive approach to understanding and experimenting with the Transformer model.
+The code is organized into an encoder, decoder, attention mechanisms, and training pipelines.

 ## Requirements